tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_yaml.md

 If you access the value (e.g., `yamlfile.api` or `yamlfile.application_programming_interface`), the same definition will be used for both.
 The `*apidef` acts as an anchor or pointer to the definition established at `&apidef`.

 For details on other differences, see [Learn YAML in Minutes](http://learnxinyminutes.com/docs/yaml/).
-To learn more about YML, see this [YML tutorial](http://rhnh.net/2011/01/31/yaml-tutorial).
+To learn more about YAML, see this [YAML tutorial](http://rhnh.net/2011/01/31/yaml-tutorial).